Irishbecky91/Funny_Bones/README.md

 * Current user

 #### New User Goals
-1. As a new user, I want to see clear instruction for gameplay.
+1. As a new user, I want to see clear instructions for gameplay.
 2. As a new user, I want to see a visual representation of my remaining lives.
 3. As a new user, I want the ability to replay the game.

 #### Current User
-1. As a current user, I want to the ability to replay the game.
+1. As a current user, I want the ability to replay the game.
 2. As a current user, I want the guess word to follow a certain theme.
 3. As a current user, I want the choice to use different themes.